 - Keep your spine as neutral as possible during the entire movement.

 - Perform each rep in a controlled fashion so that you can feel the proper contraction.

 - If regular push-up is too difficult for you, you can try on your knees.

 2. Parallel Bar Dips

-- Grabbing the handles firmly hoist yourself up, so your feet stay above the ground.
+- Grab the handles firmly and hoist yourself up.

-- Slightly lean your torso forward, bend your knees and clamp your feet behind your, that’s your starting position.
+- Slightly lean your torso forward, bend your knees and clamp your feet behind you.
+That’s your starting position.

-- If you feel difficult to do the bar dips, then you can do half dips (for example, you can only lower your body as possible) or by the support of another person (you can your friend to hold your legs while you dips.
+- If doing a full dip on a parallel bar is difficult, then you can do half dips (for example, you can lower your body as low as possible), or you can do it with the support of another person.

 - Keep your shoulders back and down, and avoid shrugging.

 - Get into a downward-facing dog pose, keep your hands slightly wider than shoulder-width apart and arms underneath your shoulders, and place your knees on or slightly off the floor.

 - Keep your head down, your core tight, and maintain a neutral position, lower your upper chest toward the ground.

 - Hold for a couple of seconds, and then press back to the start.
 That’s your one repetition.
 Do as many reps as you can.

 - Focus on engaging your shoulder muscles during the movement.